m110h/protopuddlepp/README.md

 # ProtoPuddle++
 A simulator of cells world.
-A remake of the ProtoPuddle with an unique base of source code.
+It is a remake of the original ProtoPuddle with an unique base of source code.